Yuvarajarul/Yuvaraj_Portfolio/README.md

 # About

-Experienced Data Analyst with two years of expertise in data analysis and three years in MS SQL development, complemented by hands-on experience in non-IT roles.
+Experienced Data Analyst with two plus years of expertise in Data Analysis and three plus years in MS SQL development and MY SQL, complemented by hands-on experience in non-IT roles.
 Proficient in ETL processes, Power BI, T-SQL, Stored Procedures, and Data Manipulation.
 Recognized for precise attention to detail and an analytical mind-set, dedicated to consistently delivering high-quality results.

 ## Work Experiences
-### Convegenius.AI, Noida [076/2024] - [Present]
+### Convegenius.AI, Noida [06/2024] - [Present]
 ### Senior Data Analyst – Tamil Nadu School Education Department

 - Created interactive dashboards and reports using Power BI, visualizing Key Metrics and Trends such as School students, Teachers, School growth of 15% and Students, Teacher performance retention rates by 20%.